ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * <h3><code>:defines</code> ↳ <code>:&lt;plugin context&gt;</code>

   Some advanced plugins make use of build contexts as well.
-For instance, the Ceeding Gcov plugin uses a context of `:gcov`, surprisingly enough.
+For instance, the Ceedling Gcov plugin uses a context of `:gcov`, surprisingly enough.
 For any plugins with tools that take advantage of Ceedling's internal mechanisms, you can add to those tools' compilation symbols in the same manner as the built-in contexts.